Nuffle-Labs/docs/protocol.md

 ### Adapter

-The signing protocol outputs a schnorr signature, for this reason it is not compatible all underlying chains natively.
+The signing protocol outputs a schnorr signature, for this reason, it is not compatible with all underlying chains natively.
 Most chains use either secp256k1 or ed25519 for signing transactions.
-To address this we introduce a ERC-4337[^4337] aware adaptor contract to the ethereum related chains.
+To address this, we introduce an ERC-4337[^4337] aware adaptor contract to the ethereum related chains.

 The Adaptor contract has the following responsibilities:
 - Verify the Schnorr signature output by the TSS protocol.